gleannyc/documentation/docs/guides/create-funnel-visualization/index.md

 4. Click into the `control` tab on the right-hand side

    1. Select `Show Bar Labels`
-   2. WIP Select `Show percentage of max`
-   3. Sort rows by `user count` descending
+   2. Sort rows by `user count` descending

 5. Select `Breakout` or `Filter` on a cohort attribute to see how different cohorts progress through the funnel.